Resources:

 2 - 5 minutes each.
 On dotSUB.
 Open captions/subtitles.

-Transcripts under "Video Transcription" section.
+Transcripts under "Video Transcription" section. - Screen Magnification and the Web

-Shows different aspects of using the Web with screen magnification software.
+- Shows different aspects of using the Web with screen magnification software.
 (University of Wisconsin-Madison)

 [Editor's note: Good overview of screen magnification software and settings; however, doesn't say much about what developers and designers need to do to make their site accessible.]